Do you dream of being a farmer?

 What to Expect:

 Lazy-Lady Living is an 8 week comprehensive program:

-- As soon as you enroll, you will have access to the Lazy-Lady Village, a private virtual salon where you will go for all your course content and community hangin’ out.
+- As soon as you enroll, you will have access to the Lazy-Lady Village, a private virtual salon where you will go for all your course content and instructions.

-- You will also have immediate access to carefully crafted video instruction that you can watch at your own pace and as many times as you desire.
+- You will have immediate access to carefully crafted video instruction that you can watch at your own pace and as many times as you desire.

 - Included are targeted reading assignments and exercises to help you integrate the material and put it into practice.